Costs Involved in Owning a House

 • Decor.
 Blank walls do not make a house a home.
 You’ll need funds to put your personal touches on walls and bookshelves.

 • Remodeling.
 Whether it’s sprucing up a bathroom or overhauling the kitchen, you’ll need to save money for larger projects.
-However, remodeling almost always adds home value when it’s time to sell.
+However, renovations will increase your home's value when it’s time to sell.

 Category